lloda/prop-618/README.md

 You probably need to be familiar with the relevant ITU-R papers to use this at all.

 The library is written in Fortran (`-std=f2018`).
 It uses the C compatibility feature (`bind(c)`) which makes it easy to call from C, or anything with an FFI.
 C headers are included, plus bindings for Python and Guile.
+These are automatically generated from the Fortran.

 Building is the usual CMake recipe